joshchart/TraceIt/README.md

 ## Overview
 TraceIt is a location tracking application built with FastAPI.
 It allows users to register devices, update their locations, and retrieve the current location of a device.
 The application is deployed on Google Cloud using Cloud Run, and it is unit tested with pytest and load testing with Vegeta.

+In addition to direct database writes, TraceIt can publish location updates to Google Pub/Sub for real-time streaming pipelines (e.g., Dataflow) to process and update the database.
+CI runs on GitHub Actions with a PostGIS-enabled test DB, and a manual deploy workflow can push to Cloud Run.
+Infrastructure can be managed with Pulumi (provided) or Terraform (optional examples included).

 ## Features
 - Register Users
 - Register devices